Clear Finish vs. Stains: Which Option Is Best for Finishing Your Log Cabin

 Recommendations

-Professional log home builders recommend and often use a stain with UV ray protection, like Perma-Chink Lifeline Ultra 7 or Sashco brand Transformation Stain, to reduce maintenance needs.
-Lighter color stains exist to mimic the blonde natural look or a more delicate overall appearance.
-With all the above said, we do not recommend using a clear finish instead of a stain, as it offers little UV ray protection.
+Stain with UV ray protection like Perma-Chink Lifeline Ultra 7 or Sashco brand Transformation Stain is recommended and used often by professional log home builders to reduce maintenance needs.
+Lighter color stains exist to mimic the blonde natural look or more delicate appearance overall.
+With all the above said, we do not recommend the use of a clear finish in place of a stain as it offers little, if any, UV ray protection.

 Seek a Professional